Make life easy, search the forum.

 I have had a Tradewetrooms Tough-x wetroom proforma fitted and porcelain tiles fitted over.
 After using the shower the first time, I was left with a puddle on one side of the drain and it stays there permanently.

-I called back the bathroom fitter, who fit the tray and he sub-contracted tiling to the tiler.
+I called back the bathroom fitter, who fit the tray and he sub-contracted tile to the tiler.
 He says it is normal, very common, to have a puddle, for not all of the water to drain away.
 That is why they call it a wetroom floor, he says.
 He showed me photos of other bathrooms with puddles and said I just need to get a squidgy and push the water down after showering.

 Is he correct?
 Or trying to pull the wool?